helmholtz-analytics/heat/README.md

 # Support Channels

-We use [StackOverflow](https://stackoverflow.com/tags/pyheat/) as a forum for questions about Heat.
+We use [GitHub Discussions](https://github.com/helmholtz-analytics/heat/discussions) as a forum for questions about Heat.
-If you do not find an answer to your question, then please ask a new question there and be sure to tag it with "pyheat".
+If you found a bug or miss a feature, then please file a new [issue](https://github.com/helmholtz-analytics/heat/issues/new/choose).

-You can also reach us on [GitHub Discussions](https://github.com/helmholtz-analytics/heat/discussions).

 # Requirements